Jonathan-Makovsky/rise_project/README.md

 **docker-compose up --build**

 Access the UI:
-Open the **index.html** file in your preferred web browser to interact with the frontend.
+After running the docker, Open the **index.html** file in your preferred web browser to interact with the frontend.

 **Tests**
 Local Tests: